healthrecoverysolutions/Laravel-todo-app/README.md

 ### Installation troubleshooting
-- run `docker-compose down` and remove your `/vendor` folder and re-execute the instructions from the `Installation` section beginning with running `composer install`.
+- run `docker-compose down`, remove your `/vendor` folder and re-execute the instructions from the `Installation` section beginning with running `docker-compose up -d`.

 # Instructions
 ## Backend